 Special Needs Classes?

 Yes!
 CDTeens is perfect.
-Age appropriate, energetic and creative dance for children and teenagers with additional needs, with two instructors and parent participation.
+Age appropriate, energetic and creative dance for 12 to 22 year old children and teenagers with additional needs, with two instructors and parent participation.